MaterializeInc/materialize/doc/user/content/cli/_index.md

 [scv]: /sql/show-create-view
 [scs]: /sql/show-create-source

-### Persistence
+### Source Cache

-The `--persistence-max-pending-records` specifies the number of input messages Materialize buffers in memory before flushing them all to disk when using [persisted sources][persistence].
+The `--cache-max-pending-records` specifies the number of input messages Materialize buffers in memory before flushing them all to disk when using [cached sources][cache].
 The default value is 1000000 messages.
 Note that Materialize will also flush buffered records every 10 minutes as well.
-See the [Deployment section][persistence] for more guidance on how to tune this parameter.
+See the [Deployment section][cache] for more guidance on how to tune this parameter.

-[persistence]: /ops/deployment/#persistence
+[cache]: /ops/deployment/#source-caching

 ### Telemetry